regenwatchdog/regenwatchdog.github.io/casestudies/lovelane.md

 		<li>Love Lane residents state that there has been a lack of clear information about the regeneration of their estate, despite some council tenants being moved out several years ago and temporary tenants being moved into these vacated properties.</li>
 		<li>Those with temporary tenancies are very fearful, they feel especially disregarded and vulnerable to displacement.</li>
 		<li>Long term residents on Love Lane felt that there had been intentional degeneration of the estate (managed decline).</li>
-		<li>Those interviewed felt that the area is changing for a different, more middle-class demographic.</li>
+		<li>Those interviewed felt that the area is changing into a different, more middle-class demographic.</li>
 		<li>Long term housing affordability in the Tottenham area is a shared concern.</li>
-		<li>A common mistrust towards Haringey Council and its leadership was voiced; interviewees often referenced the failed Haringey Development Vehicle (HDV) scheme, the displacement and treatment of Latin Village, and the dominance of the new Tottenham Hotspurs Stadium on the area.</li></ul>
+		<li>A common mistrust towards Haringey Council and its leadership was voiced; interviewees often referenced the failed Haringey Development Vehicle (HDV) scheme, the displacement and treatment of Latin Village, and the dominance of the new Tottenham Hotspur's Stadium on the area.</li></ul>

 <p class="lead">Here is what some people said...</p>